 The CCRI Library is a member of the HELIN (Higher Education Library Information Network) consortium.
 CCRI students with a library-activated CCRI ID may borrow material from all CCRI campuses and HELIN member libraries: Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, and Wheaton College.

-The Student Success Centers provide academic assistance through tutoring services, coordinate information and referrals to college resources, seek ways to improve student satisfaction and retention, facilitate New Student Orientation (NSO) sessions and help students achieve their goals.
-Student Success Center staff members help students understand their individual learning needs, develop better study habits and behaviors, and create plans to achieve their goals.
-There are five main program areas within the Student Success Centers.
+The Student Success Centers provide academic assistance through tutoring services, coordinate information and referrals to college resources, seek ways to improve student satisfaction and retention, and assist students to achieve their goals.
+Academic Coaches help students understand their individual learning needs, develop better study habits and behaviors, and create plans to achieve their goals.

 The Community College of Rhode Island’s Office of Opportunity and Outreach offers several programs that help Rhode Islanders successfully enter and complete college.